UsmanSamiMahmood/Safe-Venting/README.md

 **WARNING**: I am yet to add support for attachments being sent in the chat so if you attempt to do this, the bot wil encounter an error.

-**NOTE:**: Will be adding seperate tutorial on setting up the database soon.
+**NOTE**: Will be adding seperate tutorial on setting up the database soon.